mikemucc/screenlogic-api/README.md

 `/api/all` : Return all data about the screenlogic device (that I can currently get via Parnic's library).

-`/api/all` : Return the raw data from the library, bypassing any data massaging that the api is doing.
+`/api/raw` : Return the raw data from the library, bypassing any data massaging or interpreting that the api is doing.

 ### PUT methods